jennihxxn/CP3407-PracticalC-Group1/README.md

 Deliver high-quality documentation, testing, and a final project presentation to achieve a High Distinction (HD).

 # Team roles
-Team Member 1 – Frontend & UI/UX Designer
+Kim Jihun – Frontend & UI/UX Designer

 Responsibilities:
 Lead the design of the user interface using tools like Figma or Adobe XD.